My name is Dieuwke.

 I started my journey in academia studying physics, but at some point I had to admit that although I think physics is very interesting and I love abstract systems, my true passion is really the beautifully complex system that is natural language.
 While doing a master in Logic at the University of Amsterdam I was very lucky to discover the field of computational linguistics (and in particular syntactic parsing).
 I am still very glad that I got the chance to have a job that allows me to try to find answers to the questions that intrigue me most.

-Although artificial neural networks are of course nothing like the real brain, I hope that understanding the principles by which they can encode processes can still teach us something that will lead to a better understanding of language.
+Although such networks are of course nothing like the real brain, I hope that understanding the principles by which they can encode processes can still teach us something that will lead to a better understanding of language.

 In my free time, I spend a lot of time training for pole dancing competitions with my duo partner Suzy.
 In fact, last year (2018), we won the national championships!
 If you are not convinced yet that it is a serious sport, have a look at our Instagram, or check our performance at the World’s in 2018!